Two on the run after man shot and killed in Mt Roskill, homicide investigation opened - NZ Herald

 Neighbours were told to lock themselves in their house as the incident unfolded.

-One resident of a nearby house told the Herald this morning she had heard the police eager helicopter hovering at about 6pm.
+One resident of a nearby house told the Herald this morning she had heard the police Eagle helicopter hovering at about 6pm.

 "Dogs started barking, police sirens were going off and then an officer came running over telling us to lock ourselves inside," she said.